rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ## Creating tests

 To actually create a test, we should create a file with a `.spec.js` extension inside the `__tests__` folder.
-We could even add folders inside for organizing the tests, for example, one folder called `screens` and have inside one test per screen.
+We could even add folders inside to better organize the tests, for example, add a folder called `screens` and have one test per screen inside.

 Inside these tests, we are going to use `describe()` just to describe what we want to test, `it()` (same as `test()`) to create the tests we want to have, `expect()` to assert our expected behavior and `beforeEach()` to execute some code before each `it()` test.
 [Here](https://jestjs.io/docs/en/api) is a complete list of `jest` methods to use inside tests.